 Did You Know?

 The medley Mike and the bots sing over the ending credits for "Werewolf" is comprised of the following songs (and associated acts/works), in order: Theme from "The Adventures of Pow Wow", "We Will Rock You," by Queen, "The Battle of New Orleans," by Johnny Horton, "Gypsies, Tramps and Thieves," by Cher, "The Lonely Goatherd," from "The Sound of Music", "Here Comes Santa Claus," by Gene Autry, "Give It Away," by the Red Hot Chili Peppers, "Brand New Key," by Melanie, "Uncle Albert/Admiral Halsey," by Paul McCartney, "Cat's in the Cradle," Harry Chapin, "Easter Parade," by Bing Crosby, "One Night in Bangkok," from "Chess", "The Surrey with the Fringe on Top," from "Oklahoma!", "The Freshmen," by The Verve Pipe, "Oh!
 Susanna," by Stephen Foster.
+"Tusk," by Fleetwood Mac during some of the song changes.
 See more